Search

 Community Engagement Toolkit

-Community engagement is a priority for us and is vital in meeting the Plan for Fife outcomes.
-We've created this toolkit to support services and organisations delivering impactful community engagement.
+Community engagement is a priority and vital in meeting the Plan for Fife outcomes.
+We've created this easy-to-use toolkit to support services and organisations.

 This toolkit gives you the tools and information you need to run good community engagement.
 It will help you embed this way of working into your work going forward.